Core Skills and Expertise for Doctorate in Social Work

 - Identify ethical, culturally informed, anti-racist, and anti-oppressive strategies that address inherent biases in quantitative and qualitative research methods to advance the purposes of social work.

-- Use teaching and practice experiences to inform scholarly work and apply research findings in the role as social work educator.
+- Use teaching and leadership practice experiences and skills to inform scholarly work and apply research findings in their role as social work educators and leaders.

-- Evaluate different research methods and findings, assess the strengths and limitations of different research methodologies, and generate new knowledge through the research process disseminating scholarly works through peer-reviewed means.
+- Evaluate different research methods and findings, assess the strengths and limitations of different research methodologies, and generate new knowledge through the research process, disseminating scholarly works through peer-reviewed and other means.

 Students in this DSW Program will: